 I’ve also mentioned previously, as a “social-democratic liberal” type myself, being very impressed with (Marxist) Paul Mason’s “Project Zero” in his Post Capitalism.
 What I didn’t notice at the time (2015) was that Bogdanov was an inspiration to Mason – I must go back and check references (See *1).
 A main thrust of Mason’s project is that Information Technology has changed our landscape, such that the evolution of Capitalism cannot simply be another Kondratiev wave or cycle.
 Relationships between power, resources and knowledge are so radically different that our current models of governance (cybernetics) and economics simply cannot cope.
 Moreover that realisation is happening at the same time that “resources” are being recognised as the whole terrestrial ecosystem of which we are a part.

-I think I noticed these – may even have saved bookmarks (?) – back in June this year, at the Hull University Centre for Systems Studies:
+I noticed these – in this tranche of bookmarks – back in May/June this year, at the Hull University Centre for Systems Studies:

 The Annual Mike Jackson Lecture